Breast Reconstruction

 1. Your Mastectomy Surgeon

 In any mastectomy with reconstruction, two surgeons are involved: the breast surgeon (who does your mastectomy) and the plastic surgeon (who does your breast reconstruction after the mastectomy is complete).
 Obviously, having a great plastic surgeon is important to having a great result, but having an excellent mastectomy surgeon is equally critical.
 As a plastic surgeon, I can only give you the best aesthetic outcome when you have the best mastectomy surgeon.
 I exclusively work with breast surgeons who have demonstrated an extremely low risk of mastectomy flap necrosis, an unfortunately common complication that can cause death of the breast skin.
-My highly preferred surgeons are at BedfordBreastCenter.com, and have a mastectomy flap necrosis risk as low as 1%, when most surgeons have a rate of 30% or higher.
+My favorite surgeons are at BedfordBreastCenter.com, and they have a mastectomy flap necrosis risk as low as 1%, while most surgeons have a rate of 30% or higher.

 These breast cancer surgeons commonly employ nipple-sparing mastectomy and skin-sparing mastectomy techniques.
-They are highly experienced, and use only an incision at the crease under the breast—a feat that other surgeons find technically difficult, and that I insist on, because it improves your surgical outcome and the safety of the surgery.
+They are highly experienced and use only an incision at the crease under the breast—a feat that other surgeons find technically difficult, and that I insist on, because it improves your surgical outcome and the safety of the surgery

 2. Special implant Techniques

 Next, I employ specific implant placement techniques to achieve natural-looking results.
 When it comes to the breast reconstruction portion of the procedure, the details make all the difference.
-First, the pectoral muscle is left intact, which means the recovery is far less painful, and avoids an unnatural-looking condition called “pec flex” deformity, where the pectoral muscle moves the breast upon flexing.
+First, the pectoral muscle is left intact, which means the recovery is far less painful and avoids an unnatural-looking condition called “pec flex” deformity, where the pectoral muscle moves the breast upon flexing.

 Second, I create an internal bra.
 Most plastic surgeons wrap the implant with acellular dermal matrix and place it under the mastectomy flap, which lets the implant droop to the bottom of the breast pocket and gives the implant very little support.
-I prefer installing a full internal bra prior to placing the implant, using an acellular dermal matrix or mesh to bridge the gap between the implant and the chest wall for a supported slope.This softens the contour of the implant, makes it look more natural, gives it room to shift slightly as a natural breast does, and decreases the need for fat grafting later.
+I prefer installing a full internal bra prior to placing the implant, using a dermal matrix to bridge the gap between the implant and the chest wall for a supported slope.
+This softens the contour of the implant, makes it look more natural, gives it room to shift slightly as a natural breast does, and decreases the need for fat grafting later.

 3. Perioperative Details